XOXDSEC/XOXDSEC/README.md

 # Enzo Marins

-I'm a cybersecurity student @ FIAP in São Paulo.
+I'm a cybersecurity graduate @ FIAP and threat detection & response analyst @ Accenture.
 My work and learning are centered on understanding how systems fail — and how to build, monitor, and defend them with purpose and precision.

 I believe that cybersecurity is about developing a clear way of thinking: identifying patterns, asking the right questions, and staying calm when systems behave unexpectedly.